The Most Affordable Cosmetic Surgery Procedures

-The Federal Reserve Economic Data (FRED) report on the real median income in 2017 shows that the average US household earns $61,372 a year, and According to the American Society of Plastic Surgeons, all the most popular procedures (which include breast augmentation, liposuction, rhinoplasty, and tummy tucks) all have an average cost of over $3,000.
-This means that the cost of many surgical procedures would account for over 5% of the average American's annual income and might not be affordable for most people.
+The Federal Reserve Economic Data (FRED) report on the real median income in 2017 shows that the average US household earns $62 a year, and According to the American Society of Plastic Surgeons (ASPS), all the most popular procedures (which include breast augmentation, liposuction, rhinoplasty, and tummy tucks) all have an average cost of over $3,000.
+This means that the cost of many surgical procedures would account for over five percent of the average American's annual income and might not be affordable for most people.
 However, there are still some options available to even those on limited budgets.

 A New Wave of Affordable Procedures

 “Aesthetic surgery has become more affordable in the last decade," says Dr. Sweeney.
 "This is secondary to multiple factors, including provider competition, broader public appeal, and the impact of social media.
-People see celebrities, musicians, models, and social medial personalities being so open about cosmetic procedures."
-Now people not only look for board-certified providers while researching, but also to look for price deals.
+People see celebrities, musicians, models, and social media personalities being so open about cosmetic procedures."
+Now people not only look for board certified providers while researching, but also to look for price deals.
 "This incentivizes aesthetic providers to give deals in the hopes of attracting these people," he says.

 The most expensive type of breast surgery involves silicone implants, but other types of work are considerably cheaper.
 Breast surgery under $3,000 includes breast lifts and reconstructive surgery to fix previously botched breast augmentations.

 Breast lifts have risen in popularity over the past decade.
 The aim of a breast lift is to improve the shape and appearance of the breasts in a natural way, rather than making them bigger using implants.
-According to the American Society of Plastic Surgeons (ASPS), a breast lift, or mastopexy, can have instant results and the healing process takes only a few weeks with one week of minimal discomfort (compared with up to a month with traditional implants).
+According to the ASPS, a breast lift, or mastopexy, can have instant results and the healing process takes only a few weeks with one week of minimal discomfort (compared with up to a month with traditional implants).

 If you’ve had a previous breast implant procedure that you’re no longer happy with, plastic surgeons can address that too.
 If you want your breast implants to be removed, this will set you back approximately $2,400 – over a grand cheaper than having them put in.

-Eyelid surgery, or blepharoplasty, is especially popular among those hoping to address signs of aging and is one of the most affordable types of invasive plastic surgery available on the market today.
+Eyelid surgery, or (a.k.a. blepharoplasty), is especially popular among those hoping to address signs of aging and is one of the most affordable types of invasive plastic surgery procedures available on the market today.
 The treatment plan varies from patient to patient, but generally the aim is to lift and rejuvenate eyelid skin and reduce the appearance of fine lines and wrinkles.